 Many procedures that are done in a dentist’s office are considered oral surgery.
 One of the benefits of coming to Ladd Dental Group is that Dr. Conkin, a board certified oral surgeon, attended four additional years of schooling to specialize specifically in oral surgery.
 Oral surgery is defined as the dental process comprised of any treatment that is beyond the capability of general dental care.
 Before your oral surgery is performed, x-rays will often be taken to aid in diagnosis and treatment planning.
 A step-by-step explanation of the procedure along with your anesthesia options will be discussed, and you should feel free to ask any questions you have.
 Your recovery experience will depend on what procedure you are having as well as your general state of health.
 It's always important to let your healthcare providers know what medications you are taking (both prescription and over-the-counter), any chronic health conditions you have, and whether you smoke.
 This will help ensure your safety and comfort — always the paramount concerns.

 Tooth extractions are so common that most people would not guess they are categorized as oral surgery.
 Usual reasons for this procedure include having primary teeth that won’t fall out or an irreparably decayed tooth.
-Our specialists are trained with proper local anesthesia and extraction methods.
+Our specialists are trained with proper local anesthesia, sedation, and extraction methods.
 They easily perform this procedure with no special appointments or lengthy recovery time for you.

 Wisdom teeth removal is a more extensive type of tooth extraction.
 Your oral surgeon will perform X-rays to examine your specific situation and create a personalized treatment plan that will expedite your recovery.